Our Mission

 Kacie is committed to strengthening literacy across the county by providing support that empowers teachers and helps students grow as confident readers and writers.
 She is dedicated to fostering a culture of growth and continuous improvement that benefits both educators and the students they serve.

-(Director of Digital Convergence)
+(Director of Instructional Support)

 Connect With Us!